Find out how to get your exam timetable, and what to do if you have a problem with an exam time.

 Your availability during the exam period

-Find out more about your obligations.
+Find out more about your obligations, by visiting Alternative times for exams.

 For the exam period for each semester, see Important dates.